-1. Blue Lace Agate Farm 254 Ysterputz
+1. Farm 254 Ysterputz

 2. George Swanson South African Cowboy

-3. End of the Road for Nambian Blue Lace
+3. End of the Road

 Farm 254 Ysterputz Karasburg

-The vast majority of blue lace agate comes from one location in Southern Namibia or to be more precise, farm 254 Ysterputz, Karasburg West.
+The vast majority of blue lace agate comes from one location in Southern Namibia, Farm 254 Ysterputz, Karasburg West.
 Not far from the border with South Africa, this area is incredibly dry and barren and rain is exceptionally rare.
 Temperatures by day can be almost unbearable whilst at night it can drop to below freezing.

 When George Swanson was given the opportunity to run the mine from his home in Springbok (South Africa) which is much closer, he worked hard to make it a success.

 George Swanson.
 Photo taken prior to 2001.

 The first time I bought blue lace agate for Stone Mania was in Jaipur in India in 2004.
-The cabochons which we had mounted as pendants were always very popular.
+The cabochons which we had mounted as pendants were always popular.

-During my first trip to South Africa in 2010 to buy rocks and minerals, blue lace agate was high on my list.
+During my first trip in 2010 to buy rocks and minerals in South Africa, blue lace agate was high on my list.
 I bought many amazing pieces but with each subsequent trip the amount available steadily decreased.

 George Swanson South African Cowboy

 "Mrs Swanson was a pioneer in the Northern Cape in the heyday of hunting for minerals.
 George followed in her footsteps and developed the industry further.
 He had moved with his family to South Africa from America whilst very young but later returned to study agriculture.

 George was one of the founder members of the Cape Town Gem and Mineral Club.
 By the time I met him he was already an old guy.
 He was a classic cowboy as in he looked exactly how you'd expect a cowboy to look.
 He always wore a bolo tie and massive belt buckle both of which had a blue lace agate.
 He also wore a large hat.

-During the early years he struggled to sell his newly found stone but that changed when a famous celebrity saw one of his polished spheres at the Tucson Mineral show.
-They said it looked like the view of Earth from space and that put George on the map.
+During the early years he struggled to sell the newly found blue lace agate.
+That all changed when a famous celebrity saw one of his polished spheres at the Tucson Mineral show.
+They said it looked like the view of Earth from space and the comment put George on the map.

-Visitors were welcome at his yard but he wasn't an easy man to do business with.
+Visitors were welcome but he wasn't an easy man to do business with.
 We stopped by the yard every now and then to see what he had.
 He was a tough bugger and we paid good money for the stone.
 He rarely gave discounts especially to people like us because we only bought in small quantities.
 With some haggling we would sometimes get a few cents off in the end if we were lucky.

 The ownership of the mine is now in dispute between different parties and nothing has been done about it for many years.
 On visiting the mine it was really scary, they left things in a terrible state.
 Anyone taking over will have huge health and safety concerns to contend with which is likely to make any future operations extremely difficult.